Plants that live in the desert flourish in hot, dry climates where they can endure little to no precipitation.

 14. Desert Marigold

-Flowering perennials and desert marigolds are found in Arizona, California, Utah, and Mexico deserts.
+Flowering perennials and desert marigolds are found in the deserts of Arizona, California, Utah, and Mexico.

 The blooming desert flora makes an arid, lifeless desert more colorful.
 Large disc blooms bloom from spring to summer when the weather is hottest.

 If you reside in a desert area, these sun-loving desert plants are a great option for your garden.
-You may have lovely yellow flowers all year long with minimal care.
+With minimal care, you can have lovely yellow flowers all year long.

 15. Desert Lily